Machine-learning interatomic potentials achieving CCSD(T) accuracy for systems with extended covalent networks and van der Waals interactions: Introduction

 Machine-learning interatomic potentials (MLIPs)~\cite{Behler_JCP_2016_Perspective} are a new generation of interatomic potentials with flexible mathematics-oriented forms.
 MLIPs can accurately reproduce complicated potential-energy surfaces (PESs) of \textit{ab initio} calculations, typically with errors below \qty{1}{meV/atom}~\cite{Grabowski_nCM_2019_Ab} and at a fraction of the computational cost.

 Most MLIPs to date are trained on density-functional theory (DFT) data.
-However, DFT suffers from errors due to the intrinsic approximations in the exchange--correlation functionals and therefore often fails to reproduce experimental or higher-accuracy computational results~\cite{Erhard_PRL_2016_Power}.
+However, DFT suffers from errors due to the intrinsic approximations in exchange--correlation functionals and therefore often fails to reproduce experimental or higher-accuracy computational results~\cite{Erhard_PRL_2016_Power}.
 Moreover, the local density approximation (LDA) and the generalized gradient approximation (GGA) themselves cannot capture long-range van der Waals (vdW) interactions even qualitatively due to their local or semi-local nature.
 It is therefore common to add vdW interactions explicitly on top of these standard exchange--correlation functionals.
 These vdW functionals can be divided into element-specific schemes (e.g., the D4 correction~\cite{Caldeweyher_JCP_2019_generally, Ehlert_JCP_154_061101_2021}) and element-independent ones (e.g., the rVV10 correction~\cite{Sabatini_PRB_2013_Nonlocal, Peng_PRX_2016_Versatile, Ning_PRB_2022_Workhorse}).
 However, both categories remain essentially semi-empirical, as their parameters are tuned for limited benchmark sets, which can restrict their transferability.

 Wavefunction-based post-Hartree--Fock (HF) methods~\cite{Szabo_Book_1996_Modern,Helgaker_Book_2000_Molecular} can overcome the issues associated with DFT, because their accuracy can be improved systematically in a non-empirical manner and vdW interactions are intrinsically included.
 Particularly, the coupled-cluster method with single, double, and perturbative triple excitations (CCSD(T))~\cite{Raghavachari_CPL_157_479_1989} can achieve the so-called chemical accuracy of \qty{1}{kcal/mol} ($\approx$\,\qty{40}{meV/system}), even below typical experimental errors, and is thus regarded as the gold standard of computational chemistry.
-However, the computational cost of canonical CCSD(T) scales steeply as $O(N^7)$ with the number of correlated orbitals $N$, restricting routine applications to systems containing only a few dozen atoms.
-Furthermore, CCSD(T) has been implemented mainly for molecular (non-periodic) systems, and explicit periodic implementations~\cite{ Booth_N_493_365_2012, McClain_JCTC_13_1209_2017, Gruber_PRX_8_021043_2018, Ye_Misc_2023_Ab, Ye_FD_254_628_2024, Ye_JCTC_20_8948_2024} are not yet in wide use.
-While fragmentation strategies for molecular crystals~\cite{ Hermann_PRL_101_183005_2008, Yang_S_345_640_2014} have alleviated this limitation, these are not immediately applicable for systems with periodically extended covalent bonding.
+However, the computational cost of canonical CCSD(T) scales steeply as $\mathcal{O}(N^7)$ with the number of correlated orbitals $N$, restricting routine applications to systems containing only a few dozen atoms.